BMW X1 Summary

 BMW X1 Highlights

-BMW's second-generation X1 is underpinned by BMW's UKL front-wheel-drive platform, and comes with permanent all-wheel-drive.
 It has rugged looks that give it a proper SUV stance, good soft-roading ability and comfort that matches that of its sedan sibling.
-It is also among the most affordable BMWs you can buy in the country.
-So much so, the BMW X1 on-road price puts it right amongst Toyota Fortuner and Ford Endeavour.
+Even in its top-spec trims, it is still among the most affordable BMWs you can buy in the country.
+For reference, the BMW X1 on-road price puts it right amongst Toyota Fortuner and Ford Endeavour.
 What's left to be seen is if this entry-level luxury crossover hits the sweet spot or not.

-The BMW X1 new model looks very different from the one it replaces.
-It's better proportioned, and is shorter but taller in terms of dimensions.
-Its mini SUV stance is rather likable.
-Up-front, it gets the large kidney grille along with stylish LED headlamps and those signature LED rings incorporated in them.
+BMW has made some noticeable changes to the exterior so that the BMW X1 new model is easily distinguishable from its predecessor.
+It's better proportioned and is shorter but taller in terms of dimensions.
+Its mini SUV stance is rather likeable.
+Up-front, it gets a larger kidney grille along with BMW’s signature LED headlamps and all-new LED DRLs.
 For a slight bump in price, BMW X1 M-Sport version gets a sportier body kit with sharp, shapely bumpers up-front with huge air-inlets.
 The bonnet has a nice ripple effect to it.
-Along the sides, it boasts of M badging on the flanks and sporty 18-inch wheels.
-Estoril Blue can be had only on the M-Sport model.
+Along the sides, it boasts of M badging on the flanks and sportier 18-inch wheels.
 The flared wheel arches and raised shoulder line give it a muscular appeal as well.
-At the rear, the stretched LED tail lamps look very attractive.
+At the rear, the all-new LED tail lamps look very attractive.

 The BMW X1 variants are as follows: sDrive20i SportX, sDrive20i xLine, sDrive20d xLine, and sDrive20d M Sport.
 Features include a panoramic sunroof, leather-wrapped steering, 18-inch alloy wheels, an 8.8-inch display for the iDrive infotainment system, dual-zone climate control, navigation and power-adjustable front seats with a memory function.
 On the safety front, it gets traction control, ABS with brake assist, 6 airbags, stability control and cornering brake control.